 All that being said, what should you do when you see “Rover” on the road ahead of you?
 There are many tactics you might employ, each with it’s own positives and negatives, several of which are described in these articles: Dealing with Dogs at CrazyGuyOnABike, Dealing with Dogs on A Bike Tour from TravellingTwo, and How to Deal with Aggressive Dogs on Your Ride at Bicycling Magazine.

 If you have a particularly scary encounter with a dog on one of our routes, please report it to us with as much information as you can about the location on a map correction card or to @acaroutes on Twitter with the route-specific hashtag.
 If we can pinpoint problem areas, we can alert future cyclists about these stretches via our online addenda/map updates and corrections system.

 What have you found to be the most effective way to deal with errant dogs while on tour?
 Please comment below or on Adventure Cycling's Facebook page.

-GEOPOINTS BULLETIN is written by Jennifer ‘Jenn' Milyko, an Adventure Cycling cartographer, and appears weekly, highlighting curious facts, figures, and persons from the Adventure Cycling Route Network with tips and hints for personal route creation thrown in for good measure.
+GEOPOINTS BULLETIN is written by Jennifer ‘Jenn’ Hamelman, Routes & Mapping Assistant Director, and appears once a month, highlighting curious facts, figures, and persons from the Adventure Cycling Route Network with tips and hints for personal route creation thrown in for good measure.
 She also wants to remind you that map corrections and comments are always welcome via the online Map Correction Form.